omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Naturally, funded channels in lightning network form a global liquidity pool, the difference is that the whole lightning network is a pool, every node maintains a portion of liquidity, while onchain AMM uses a contract address to collect liquidity: all tokens are deposited into one address.

 ### continuous space
 Conceptually, an order book is a discrete space consisting of a series of orders at multiple prices.
 There must be a spread between the highest bid and the lowest ask, if the spread is too wide, then no transaction could be closed.
-If the order book dex is onchain, maker will oftenly take loss of miner fee.
+If the order book dex is on-chain, makers will often take losses of miner fee.

 To gain the certainty of closing, we leverage the funded channels to fill the spreads between all prices.
 Thus we have a continuous space that covers the entire price space.
 When price moves, liquidity providers have an incentive to concentrate liquidity around the current price for higher commissions.
-They revoke old liquidity ranges and submit new liquidity ranges that covers the current price.
-This hedges against the liquidity sparsity of order book model.
+They revoke old liquidity ranges and submit new liquidity ranges that cover the current price.
+This hedges against the liquidity sparsity of the order book model.

 <p align="center">
   <img width="512" alt="order book Vs AMM" src="imgs/orderbookAMM2.png">
 </p>

-All small ranges(`U_i`) patching together is homeomorphic to real 1-space `R^(n)`:
+All small ranges(`U_i`) patching together is homeomorphic to real 1-space (`R^(n)`):

 <p align="center">
   <img width="128" alt="topological space" src="imgs/topologicalSpace.png">
 </p>

-We can assume that the space is differentiable.
+For engineering practice, we can assume that the space is differentiable.

-After a node commits a liquidity range, it will receive commission fee when swapping within the range.
-The Lightning Network has no contract to collect commissions fee for liquidity providers, but instead utilizes a routing protocol that enables liquidity providers' channel funds to be used for trading, hence these channels earn commission fee directly.
+After a node commits a liquidity range, it will receive a commission fee when swapping within the range.
+The Lightning Network has no contract to collect commissions fee for liquidity providers, but instead utilizes a routing protocol that enables liquidity providers' channel funds to be used for trading, hence these channels earn commission fees directly.

-We begin with discussion of limited order, which acts similar to small ranges which is defined in Uniswap V3[8] for precisly managing liquidity distribution.
+We begin with a discussion of limited order, which acts similar to a small range which is defined in Uniswap V3[8] for precisely managing liquidity distribution.

 ### limit order

 A limit order is an extreme case of a liquidity range, where the lower bound equals the upper bound.
-Signing a limit order equals to commiting to the global liquidity pool:
+Signing a limit order equals committing to the global liquidity pool:

 ```
 orderMessage